mozilla-ai/any-llm-platform-client/README.md

 ## Security Notes

 - The private key from your ANY_LLM_KEY is highly sensitive and should never be logged or transmitted over insecure channels
-- The decrypted API keys should be handled carefully and stored securely
 - This package uses X25519 sealed box encryption with XChaCha20-Poly1305 for strong cryptographic guarantees

 ## Development